How to Install EPEL on Rocky Linux

 sudo dnf config-manager --set-disabled epel

-This removes the EPEL repositories from your system but leaves any packages you’ve already installed from EPEL intact.
-Your other Rocky Linux packages remain unaffected.
+This removes the EPEL repository configuration but leaves any packages you’ve already installed from EPEL intact.
+Those packages will no longer receive updates until you reinstall EPEL or remove them individually.

-To uninstall a specific EPEL package, use the standard DNF remove command:
+To uninstall a specific package installed from EPEL, use the standard DNF remove command:

 DNF displays any dependent packages that would also be removed and prompts for confirmation before proceeding.
-The command output shows exactly what will be removed and how much disk space will be freed.
-Importantly, EPEL repositories remain available for future use even after removing individual packages from them.
+The EPEL repository remains available for future installations even after removing individual packages.

 Leave a Comment